testbook/beholdJS/README.md

 you may also optionally provide the constructor of a global renderer to be used by default by the server for rendering directives using the config object, or supply a holdableObject that includes it's own renderer.

-once the server starts it will render an initial state of your components which will be generated using the default values u have provided in the configObject , after rendering all the components it will start listening on the provide port number for requests that match the format.
+once the server starts it will render an initial state of your components which will be generated using the default values you have provided in the configObject , after rendering all the components it will start listening on the provided port number for requests that match the format.

 ```<Domain>:<port>/<endpoint>?bind=<object to bind>```